Joan Lavender Bailie Guthrie: Suffragist

 Guthrie joined the WSPU at the age of 18.
+She was arrested during Black Friday on 18 November 1910 and twice during 1911.

-In 1912, she took part in a window-smashing raid, for which she was imprisoned in HM Prison Holloway.
+In 1912, she took part in a window-smashing raid, breaking the shop windows of the famous jewellers Garrard & Co of Ablemare Street, London.
+She was sentenced to six months imprisonment in HM Prison Holloway.

 During her time in prison, she contributed to Holloway Jingles, a book of poetry which was published by the Glasgow branch of the WSPU.
 Her poem To D.R. is thought to be dedicated to fellow suffragette Dorothea Rock.

-She took part in a hunger strike and was force fed.
+Guthrie took part in a hunger strike and was force fed.
 She received a hunger strike medal.
-It is thought that she developed an addiction to the barbiturate veronal, which eased the pain caused by the after effects of the force feeding.

-Guthrie was given a Hunger Strike Medal 'for Valour' by WSPU.
+It is thought that she developed an addiction to the barbiturate drug veronal, which eased the pain caused by the after effects of the force feeding.
+Guthrie was awarded the Hunger Strike Medal 'for Valour' by the WSPU.

+Along with her suffrage campaigning, Guthrie was also an advocate for animal welfare and was a member of the Royal Society for the Protection of Birds (RSPB).